Kite Altitude World Record

-The 2014 preparation was not much different to previous years.
+This was not much different to previous years.
 Our effort was the same.
-There were a few mods and enhancements to our equipment and strategy.
-The weather has played a big part in our success or failure over the last 40 flights and this time the wind Gods were blowing in our favour.
-Our adoption of a duel spreader was also a big factor in our success.
-We were well prepared with 3 backups of every piece of equipment (apart from the winch), kites, lines, telemetry and data loggers.
+There were a few mods and enhancements to our equipment and stratefy.
+The weather played a big part.
+We were well prepared with 3 backups of every piece of equipment, kites, lines, telemetry and data loggers.
 The one ace up our sleeve was the adoption of a second spreader.
-It gave the kite at least 20% more power in winds over about 10 knots.
-The extra weight would only have effected the kite's response attitude at the lower end of it's wind range.
-In these winds the gain in lift far exceeded the weight penalty.
+It gave the kite at least 20% more power in winds over 10 knots.
+The extra weight only effected the kite's attitude at the lower end of it's wind range.

-On Monday 22nd September 2014 we prepared for flight and as usual this took over 2 hours but we were ready by 10am.
+On Monday 22nd September 2014 we prepared for flight and as usual this took over 2 hours but we were redy by 10am.
 A steady 12 knot breeze was blowing from the east.
 The kite rose rapidly to 6,000 ft then it was a steady climb to 9,000 ft with the tension gauge hovering around 30 - 50 lbs, occasionally dropping below 20 lbs.
-Unfortunately the local weather station cut back staff and balloon Sonde flights so our information about winds aloft was very limited.
-The ascent was taking a lot more time than I liked and it looked like at the rate of climb we would run out of time before we needed to reel the line back.
+It was taking more time than I liked and it looked like at the rate of climb we would run out of time before we needed to reel the line back.
 The kite struggled to go from 11,000 to 12,778 ft and then it was all done.
-We reeled in rapidy, bringing the kite in before last light.
-A frustrating day as we knew the wind was probably good enough to reach our target of 15,000 ft.
+We reeled in rapidy, bringing the kite in before last light

 On day 1, Monday 22nd September we launched or big DT delta about 10am then got the kite to a respectable altitude of 12,778 ft above ground level.
-This took about 8 hours then we had to get the kite back before 7.30 pm.
-Day light saving started on October 6th, a week after we returned to Sydney.
-We can only fly from first light to last light each day according to the CASA conditions.
+This took about 9 hours.
+We can only fly from first light to last light each day.

 The GPS measures altitude from mean sea level then we need to deduct the ground level to determine height above the launch point.
 The wind seemed good but the kite seemed to lack the pull required to punch it past the record.
-Jesse Gerensen, a high flyer from the Czech republic, phoned through wind predictors earlier that day.
+Jesse Gerensen,, a high flyer from Czech republic, phoned through wind predictors earlier that day.
 He has been following our attempts for nearly 2 years.
-He has his own high flying agendaHis help on wind forecasts is much appreciated but phone reception on day 2 precluded us recieving his call and consequently we had no idea what the winds aloft might be.
-He has different views on how to reach record altitude using much small kites and lines.

 That night we decided to fit a second spreader to power up the kite.
 Conditions were predicted to be the same on Tuesday 23rd so any differences in performance were likely due to the 2nd spreader.